What is a Tracking Cycle?

 What is involved in the tracking cycle?

-- Tracking cycle is a combination between ultrasounds scans and blood tests carried out at certain days of the menstrual cycle.
+- Tracking cycle is a combination of ultrasounds scans and blood tests carried out at certain days of the menstrual cycle.

 - Day 2 blood tests for FSH, LH, Prolactin, Oestradiol and progesterone